Enquiries at the Interface: Philosophical Problems of On-Line Education

 While resisting easy utopianism, this volume is in no sense pessimistic.
 On the contrary, it highlights the genuine potential of new technology to transform education, and its critical importance in global and political terms.

-1. Information, Knowledge and Learning: Some Issues Facing Epistemology and Education in a Digital Age: Colin Lankshear, Michele Knobel, and Michael Peters (University of Auckland).
-2. Promises of Access and Inclusion: On-Line Education in Africa: Anthony Lelliott, Shirley Pendlebury and Penny Enslin (Education Department, University of the Witwatersrand).
+1. Information, Knowledge and Learning: Some Issues Facing Epistemology and Education in a Digital Age.
+(Colin Lankshear, Michele Knobel, and Michael Peters).

-4. The Educational Significance of the Interface: Steve Bramall (Institute of Education, University of London).
+4. The Educational Significance of the Interface.
+(Steve Bramall).

-5. Writing Feminist Webzines and the Confusion of Identity: Barbara Duncan (University of Illinois, Urbana-Champaign).
+5. Writing Feminist Webzines and the Confusion of Identity. ( Barbara Duncan).

-6. Conjuring with Notions of Place: Jane Mackie (University of Warwick).
+6. Conjuring with Notions of Place.
+(Jane Mackie).

-7. Credibility of the Web: Why we Need Dialectical Reading: Bertram Bruce (University of Illinois, Urbana-Champaign).
+7. Credibility of the Web: Why we Need Dialectical Reading.
+(Bertram Bruce).

-8. Electronic Writing and the Wrapping of Languag: Jim Marshall (University of Auckland).
+8. Electronic Writing and the Wrapping of Language.
+(Jim Marshall).

-9. Learning Places: Building Dwelling Thinking On-Line: David Kolb ( Bates College).
+9. Learning Places: Building Dwelling Thinking On-Line.
+(David Kolb).